How to Install Fedora?

 Download now option copies the Fedora media writer for windows into the local machine.
-Once we run the file the complete download of the installation is done which is around 1.8GB in size.
+Once we run the file, the complete download of the installation is done, which is around 1.8GB in size.

 Insert the USB into which the installation is to be copied and select write to disk from the pop-up window.

-You can install Fedora in a different computer or the same one which you are using, but you should be aware that it will be deleting Windows OS if there is not enough space to partition the drive.
-In other words, it is always risk to perform installation this way.
+You can install Fedora on a different computer or the same one which you are using, but you should be aware that it will be deleting Windows OS if there is not enough space to partition the drive.
+In other words, it is always a risk to perform installation this way.